Air quality data for research

 Sensor-based equipment opens up new opportunities

-Our instruments use sensors rather than analyzers, which gives two big advantages: 1) parameters can be measured and logged every minute, and 2) sensors are cheaper than analyzers, enabling more instruments in the field.
-Air quality data with increased spatial and temporal resolution can open up new areas for research, such as in mapping urban hotspots, personal exposure monitoring, or wide area sensor networks.
+Our instruments use sensors rather than analyzers, enabling parameters to be measured and logged every minute.
+Sensor-based systems are also cheaper than analyzers, enabling more instruments to be placed in the field.
+With increased spatial and temporal resolution comes the potential for new areas for research, such as mapping of urban hotspots, personal exposure monitoring, or wide-area sensor networks.

-Because our products are highly configurable we can match the parameters to the needs of your project.
-Plus, later on, you can add modules to measure parameters that weren’t initially needed.
-The relative affordability of the instruments means you can free up budget for other non-equipment related expenses.
+Our highly configurable products can match the parameters measured to the needs of your project.
+You can then always add modules to measure additional parameters as needed.
+The relative affordability of the instruments means you can free up budget for other project expenses.

-Easy to use, and easy to understand our air quality monitoring equipment provides an excellent introduction to the practical aspects of air quality for undergraduate and postgraduate students.
+Easy to use.
+Easy to understand.
+Our air quality monitoring equipment provides an excellent introduction to the practical aspects of air quality for undergraduate and postgraduate students.

-Aeroqual has been involved in a number of low cost sensor network projects and continues to invest in applied research, often in partnership with others.
-For example, the case study to the right features the ozone sensor network we deployed with Sonoma Technology Inc (STI) who are leading air quality scientists and consultants based in the United States.
+Aeroqual has been involved in several low-cost sensor network projects and continues to invest in applied research, often in partnership.
+For example, we deployed an ozone sensor network with Sonoma Technology Inc (STI), leading air quality scientists and consultants based in the United States.
 The project uniquely demonstrated the value of increased measurement density across a wide area.

-Because of our leading position in sensor-based instruments we were highlighted in the US EPA’s Air Sensor Guidebook for low cost sensors – ozone, carbon monoxide, and nitrogen dioxide in particular.
-If you haven’t already read it we recommend it as a great introduction to the field and a must-read for anyone looking to invest in the equipment needed to make or deploy a low cost sensor network.
+As a leader in sensor-based instruments, Aeroqual was highlighted in the U.S. EPA’s Air Sensor Guidebook for low-cost sensors (ozone, carbon monoxide, and nitrogen dioxide in particular.)
+We recommend it as a great introduction to the field and a must-read for anyone looking to invest in a low-cost sensor network.

 Robust and traceable data for your next research project

 Get quick and accurate air quality data from a portable monitor that can be used across multiple projects.